elgopher/yala/README.md

   of course takes your valuable time)
 * it is not obvious how logging API should look like

+### But yala is just another API.
+Why it is unique?

+* yala is designed for the ease of use.
+And by that I mean ease of use for anyone - developer who logs messages, developer writing adapter and end user configuring the adapter
+* yala is using `context.Context` in each method call, making possible to use sophisticated request-scoped logging

 ### YALA limitations

 * even though your module will be independent of any specific logging implementation, you still have to import `github.com/jacekolszak/yala/logger`.
 This package is relatively small though, compared to real logging libraries (about ~200 lines of production code) and **it does not import any external libraries**.
-* yala is optimized for the ease of use (both for the developer who logs messages and for the developer writing adapter).
-It is not optimized for *extreme* performance, because this would hurt the user experience and readability of the created code.
+* yala is not optimized for **extreme** performance, because this would hurt the developer experience and readability of the created code.
 Any intermediary API ads overhead - global synchronized variables, wrapper code and even polymorphism slow down the execution a bit.
 The overhead varies, but it is usually a matter of tens of nanoseconds per call.